 Data Stories: An Introduction to Data Visualization

-Presenting data visually enables us not only to explore and identify patterns in the data, but also to analyze and make sense of those patterns and communicate our findings.
+Presenting data visually enables us not only to explore and identify patterns in the data but also to analyze and make sense of those patterns and communicate our findings.
 This will be a hands-on, project-based course in which you will apply key data visualization strategies to various data sets to tell specific data stories using Microsoft Excel or Google Sheets.

-Research Methods for the Instructional Designer Community
+Introduction to Research Methods for the Instructional Designer Community

-This course is geared towards the instructional designer who would like to learn more about the role of research in their profession.
+This course is an introduction for the instructional designer who would like to learn more about the role of research in their profession.
 Throughout this 4-week course, participants will be provided with an introduction to quantitative, qualitative, and mixed methodology along with a clear understanding of ethics in research.
 Upon completion of this course, you will be able to identify various research designs, apply sound methodology to research problems, and collaborate in research environments with knowledge of research from the unique perspective and expertise of the instructional designer.

 Project Management for Instructional Designers